SiliconPublishing/OpenSource/README.md

 Use code freely under the Apache license, but do not expect support or any assumption of liability for what you do with it.

+There is an explanation of installing and running a script at https://medium.com/all-things-art/fc56890a6716

 Contact maxdunn@siliconpublishing.com with any feedback.
 You can see our site at http://www.siliconpublishing.com for information about the company, our services, and our products.